py1u/SWE-guide-to-code-interviews/README.md

-# A Guide To Winning the Code Interviews and becoming a Software Engineer
+# A Guide To Winning the Code Interviews and Becoming a Software Engineer
 #### 1st Edition 2021-2022 (old), NEW: 2nd Edition 2024-2025 work in progress as of Jan 15th 2024..

 #### A guide on the progression of thinking like a software developer from start to finish.
 Exploring easy, medium, and hard-level coding interview questions from the top tech companies.